aj112358/ML_Notes/09_Unsupervised_Learning_Techniques/09_notes.md

 ### 9.1.7 - Other Clustering Algorithms

+SKL offers us the use of many other clustering algorithms; here is a quick description of some.

+* **Agglomerative clustering** - This is an iterative algorithm that builds clusters starting from each individual instance in a 'bottom-up' fashion.
+At each iteration, the nearest pair of clusters are connected, and the result (mathematically speaking) is a binary tree whose leaves are the individual instances, essentially outputting a "cluster tree".
+This scales very well to large number of instances/clusters, but requires the use of a **connectivity matrix** which indicates which pairs of instances are neighbors.

+* **BIRCH** - An acronym for **Balanced Iterative Reducing and Clustering using Hierarchies**.
+This is designed to be used for very large data sets.
+During training, it builds a tree data structure containing just enough information so as to quickly assign new instances to a cluster.
+Instances do not need to be stored in the tree, and hence this algorithm minimizes the use of memory.

+* **Mean-Shift** - This algorithm starts by defning a circle centered at each instance point, and then computes the mean of all interior instances.
+It then relocates to this mean and repeates theis proceure.
+Eventually, all circles will reach an equilibrium as they slowly move closer to the local density maximum.
+Then, all the circles that have settled generally in the same place, their instances are assigned to the same cluster.
+This algorithm is not well suited for use with large data sets, as the complexity is O(m^2).

+* **Affinity Propagation** - This algorithm essentially partitions the data sets into equivalence classes (instances vote for those instances to which they are most similar to - these instances are in the same class/cluster).
+The time complexity is again O(m^2), so it is not suited for large data sets.

+* **Spectral Clustering** - This algorithm takes a similarity matrix between the instances and creates a lower-dimensional embedding from it.
+It then implements any other clustering algorithm to this reduced data set (SKL implements k-means).
+This method has the ability to **capture complex cluster structures** and can be used to "cut graphs" (ex: identify clusters of friends on a social network).
+It does not scale well with the size of data, and also does not behave well with varying-sized clusters.

 ## 9.2 - Gaussian Mixtures

 ### 9.2.1 - Anomaly Detection Using Gaussian Mixtures
 ### 9.2.2 - Selecting the Number of Clusters
 ### 9.2.3 - Bayesian Gaussian Mixture Models